frederic-perez/AmE-dictionary/data/idioms.md

 __wither away__
 __within arm’s reach__ Close enough to touch, either literally or hypothetically.
 Easily attainable. _Can you pass me that book over there?
 It’s within arm’s reach of you._
 __within reach__
-__within reason__ :two: Reasonable; reasonably. _You can do anything you want within reason.
+__within reason__ :three: Reasonable; reasonably.
+Within a logical or sensible scope of action. _You can do anything you want within reason.
 I’ll pay any sum you ask—within reason._
 __within the realm(s) of possibility__ Possible; capable of happening. _You worked so hard this semester that I think an A is within the realm of possibility._
 __within walking distance__
 __without a doubt__